 A: An admissions interview is not required, although it is highly recommended.
 We view the interview as an informational tool for both the admissions office and the transfer applicant.
 In an interview situation, the applicant may be able to explain more fully his or her unique set of circumstances and desire for transfer.

 A: Applicants intending to declare a major in art must provide a supplemental portfolio.
 The faculty of the department of art and art history will review the portfolio of a prospective major prior to acceptance into the major.
-Entering students may submit a slide portfolio consisting of 10-20 slides of their work.
-Slides should accompany the application and will be forwarded to the department of art.
-Students may also contact the art department at 607-431-4825 to arrange a portfolio review.
-Notification of acceptance into the major or suggestions for further work prior to acceptance into the major will be sent directly from the department.
-In either case, admission to the College is based on a total review of the transfer applicant's qualifications, not the portfolio alone.
+For additional information visit the art major declaration page or call 607-431-4825 to arrange a portfolio review.

 If you are planning to pursue music as a major field of study you are required to have an audition.
 Auditions are held periodically throughout the academic year both on and off campus.
-To make arrangements, you should contact the music department at 607-431-4800.
-Admission to the College is based on a total review of the transfer applicant's qualifications, not the audition alone.
+For additional information visit the music auditions page or call 607-431-4800.

 A: The admissions office phone number is 888-HARTWICK (888-427-8942) or 607-431-4150; the fax number is 607-431-4154; the e-mail address is email@example.com.
 For more admissions information you may complete the request form.
 The financial aid office number if 607-431-4130 and the e-mail address is firstname.lastname@example.org.